umbraco/UmbracoDocs/Add-ons/UmbracoCourier/Developer/Events.md

 Courier has several different events you can hook into and override.
 They are all placed in the `Umbraco.Courier.DataResolvers.Events` namespace.

 ## RebuildLuceneIndexes
-By default Lucene/Examine indexes will be rebuilt on Courier deployments - if you wish to override, or stop the indexes from being rebuilt automatically, add a C#/.cs file in App_Code directory on both source and target environments (e.g. overrideScript.cs)
+By default Lucene/Examine indexes will be rebuilt on Courier deployments.
+If you wish to override, or stop the indexes from being rebuilt automatically, add a C#/.cs file in App_Code directory on both source and target environments (e.g. overrideScript.cs).

 The file will be loaded automatically as long as it is C# code with .cs extension.